I’m Gary and I work in Public Relations.

 Here you’ll find out some of the projects I’ve worked on, both paid-for and voluntary.

-I was a Public Relations Officer at West Yorkshire Combined Authority until October 2016.
-Among the major projects I worked on during my final 18 months were the opening of Leeds Station Southern Entrance (pictured above), new rail stations at Kirkstall Forge and Apperley Bridge and the announcements of the new Northern and TransPennine Express franchises.
+Currently Senior Communications Officer at South Yorkshire Passenger Transport Executive, I was a Public Relations Officer at West Yorkshire Combined Authority until October 2016.
+Among the major projects I worked on during my final 18 months were the opening of Leeds Station Southern Entrance (pictured above), new rail stations at Kirkstall Forge and Apperley Bridge.

 I’m a Fellow and Chartered PR Practitioner of the Chartered Institute of Public Relations (CIPR).
 I’ve been on the Committee of CIPR Yorkshire & Lincolnshire since 2010, when I joined as Secretary (really – first role).
 I stepped up to be Deputy Chair in 2011, Chair for 2013 & 2014, back to Deputy Chair for 2015 and I’m now the Treasurer.
 Nationally I was on CIPR Council in 2013, 2014 and 2016 as well as a member of the Professional Development and Membership Standing Committee in 2014 and 2016.
 Became a Fellow in September 2015, Chartered in December 2015.
 I was a CIPR PRide Awards judge in 2012 & 2015, CIPR Yorkshire & Lincolnshire PRide Young Communicator judge in 2013, 2014 & 2015 and our PRide Awards Co-ordinator for 2016.